tenmoo/moobox/docs/prd.md

 ### 8.2 Privacy

 - **User data**: Prompts and responses exist only in the browser and in-flight to model providers
-- **Third-party**: Prompts are sent to whichever LLM providers are configured (OpenAI, Anthropic, Google, or internal endpoints)
+- **Third-party**: Prompts are sent to whichever LLM providers are configured (Groq, OpenAI, Anthropic, Google, or internal endpoints)
 - **Recommendation**: Add auth and audit logging before production deployment

 ## 9. Success Metrics